davidarchanjo/spring-certified-developer-study-guide/README.md

 ![banner](./assets/banner.jpg)

 # EXAM OVERVIEW
-The [**Spring Certified Professional**](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) certification is a 50-multiple-choice exam, with a passing score of 76% correctness.
-(In other words, you must answer 38 or more questions correctly.)
-Candidates are given 90 minutes to complete the exam.
+The [**Spring Certified Professional**](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) certification is a 50-multiple-choice exam, with a passing score of 76% correctness (i.e. 38 or more questions must be answered correctly).
 The exam covers the following topics:
  - Container, Dependency, and IOC
  - Aspect-Oriented Programming (AOC)
  - Data Management: JDBC, Transactions